General Information

 To qualify for the HUBZone Program, your business must:

-- Be a small business.
+- Be a small business according to SBA size standards;

 - Be at least 51% owned and controlled by U.S. citizens, a Community Development Corporation, an agricultural cooperative, an Alaska Native corporation, a Native Hawaiian organization, or an Indian tribe.